Data management good practices

 Giving appropriate attribution to research data improves data discoverability, signals the usefulness and fitness of data, provides citable contributions to the scholarly record, and supports long-term reusability.
 Many journals and publishers recognize the need to cite data in articles.
 Here is a list of journals that have open data policies.

-Elements of an effective citation
+Elements of an effective data citation

 Citation examples

-Tables, charts, graphs, maps, or figures appearing in a publication:
+Tables, charts, graphs, maps or figures appearing in a publication:

 Interactive Database with static URLs: